ip-is-not-an-id/ip-is-not-an-id/README.md

 - 👋 Hi, I’m @ip-is-not-an-id
-- 👀 I’m interested in ... beginner level python and web-dev
-- 🌱 I’m currently learning ... the same plus the C++
 - 💞️ I’m looking to collaborate on ...
 (ANYTHING THAT BEGINNERS CAN TRY even Documentations are happliy welcomed.
 P.S.
 I am currently not available )
 - 📫 How to reach me ...I'm currently not very serious about programming so...